ds-harnish/Recommender-System/.ipynb_checkpoints/readme-checkpoint.md

 ## Supervised Models

-In the `Supervised Models` of the project, both the User-Based and Item-Based Collborative Filtering were performed.
+In the `Supervised Models` of the project, both the User-Based and Item-Based Filtering were performed.

 ## Time Series, Seasonability Analysis